 Basic structure of the policy process within the urban context including the nature of urban policy, its formulation, evaluation, and implementation.
 Emphasis on state and local policy development as it relates to urban areas.
-Course Information: Same as PA 300.
-Field work required.
+Course Information: Field work required.
 Prerequisite(s): College-level Microeconomics and Admission to the BA in Urban and Public Affairs Program or consent of the instructor.